ProfessorDudley/FinalYearProject/_posts/2019-02-01-starting-the-project.md

 Before starting the second semester I already began prototyping ideas for the project.
 Particularly I looked into how procedurally generated levels would work in Unreal Engine 4 using blueprints.

-The first prototype I developed used <a href="http://pcg.wikidot.com/pcg-algorithm:drunkard-walk">The Drunkard Walk Algorithm</a>.
+The first prototype I developed used [The Drunkard Walk Algorithm](http://pcg.wikidot.com/pcg-algorithm:drunkard-walk).
 So called because of the random, staggery patterns the algorithm can create.
 In this algorithm a grid is generated and a random cell in that grid.
 That cell is assigned as a room, and a new cardinal direction is chosen (North, South, East or West).
 The script then checks if it can move to that cell.
 If it can, it moves to the cell in that direction and places a new room.
 This process is repeated as many times as the number of rooms you want to generate.
 In my project, I had rooms with multiple doors and ran the algorithm on each room generated for each door.

 I had this working for the most part, but I realised that there were some issues that could occur later in development.
 Namely, I struggled to figure out a way of doing the appropriate checks to see if a room would be a valid space.
 There was also an issue where the room generation would tend to spread out like a tree, forming unnatural feeling dungeons.